jeffhandley/strickland/docs/Inspiration.md

 When React was introduced, Flux was presented as a complementary design pattern.
 Many *Back to the Future* themed libraries emerged as implementations of Flux.

-Stanford Strickland was the principal of Hill Valley High School in the *Back to the Future* movies.
-He was the rule-monger, always patrolling and disciplining students causing trouble.
+Principal Strickland was the rule-monger of Hill Valley High School in the *Back to the Future* movies.

 A validation framework was needed that would integrate nicely with the React ecosystem.
 These ideas were combined and Strickland was born.
 While Strickland v1.0.0 was not released until December 2017, initial work began and the [strickland.io](https://strickland.io) domain was purchased in May 2015.